siddharth-maddali/Phaser/README.md

        - Install instructions [here](https://www.tensorflow.org/install/install_linux#InstallingVirtualenv).

    - **Option 2**: Anaconda - very fast, Intel's Math Kernel Library (MKL) for numerical backend.
-       - Sometimes does not play wellwith older versions of Tensorflow 1.x (no guarantees for 2.x).
+       - Sometimes does not play well with older versions of Tensorflow 1.x (no guarantees for 2.x).
        - Install instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04).

    - Once Python is installed, the iPython shell can be started from the Bash shell with: